xiaohw7/cgmoi/README.md

       * User can send '14' to switch to mode 2 and measure MOI of satellite.

+      * User can send '16' to switch to mode 3 and to rotate top plate.

 7. Mode 2: user intends on measuring MOI of satellite

       * Linear actuators must be fully retracted.
-Send '10' to fully retract linear actuators.
+Send '10' while in mode 1 to fully retract linear actuators.

       * Ensure screw securing removeable shaft (shown above) is secured, send '14' to switch from mode 1 to mode 2.